syvrc/syvrcboard-v0/JOURNAL.md

 ## 9th June: Made the BOM
 > I was tryna finalise the components and things which i was gonna work with but then found it difficult to keep a track of the money that was going into every component, so i made a BOM in `README.md` file, its currently at its second draft and is going to be updated throughout the project

-> I couldnt find a low profile keyswitch which was available in my area and was in budget, spent like 2hrs on, then researched a bit about cerry mx switches, decided to go with `Cherry MX Silent Red` but it wasnt avail in my area so then i asked for help in `#highway` and ended up with `Gateron EF Curry` switches since they are linear and LED compatible (im planning on adding LEDs to my keeb too)
+> I couldnt find a low profile keyswitch which was available in my area and was in budget, spent like 2hrs on it, then researched a bit about `cherry mx switches`, decided to go with `Cherry MX Silent Red` but it wasnt available in my area so then i asked for help in `#highway` and ended up with `Gateron EF Curry` switches since they are linear and LED compatible (im planning on adding LEDs to my keeb too)

-> The symbol of `STM32F411CEU6 Black Pill Board` was symboling (basically it was very buggy, like smth was wrong with it ion know what) so i chose to go with `RPI Pico` (the reason why i wasnt using it before is cuz its has micro USB interface which i didnt want to use in my keyboard but however had to cuz I ran out of options)
+> The symbol of `STM32F411CEU6 Black Pill Board` wasnt symboling (basically it was very buggy, like smth was wrong with it ion know what) so i chose to go with `RPI Pico` (the reason why i wasnt using it before is cuz its has `micro USB interface` which i didnt want to use in my keyboard but however had to cuz I ran out of options)

 > i was indecisive if i was gonna handwire my keeb or make a pcb, so i ended up watching 3 to 4 videos about handwiring but then decided to go with the pcb